wallarm/ingress-plus/nginx-controller/README.md

       ```
       `myregistry.example.com/nginx-plus-ingress` defines the repo in your private registry where the image will be pushed.
 Substitute that value with the repo in your private registry.

-      As the result, the image **myregistry.example.com/nginx-plus-ingress:1.3.0** is built and pushed to the registry.
-Note that the tag `1.3.0` comes from the `VERSION` variable, defined in the Makefile.
+      As the result, the image **myregistry.example.com/nginx-plus-ingress:edge** is built and pushed to the registry.
+Note that the tag `edge` comes from the `VERSION` variable, defined in the Makefile.

 Next you will find the details about available Makefile targets and variables.